West needs to do more to help Ukraine fend off Putin threat, ex-US diplomat says | DW | 23.04.2021

 As for Putin's methods, ultimately the Russian leader wants to destabilize Ukraine, and make sure it doesn't become "a successful democracy," according to Volker, "because if Ukraine is a successful democracy and prosperous country — why isn't Russia?
 So the first thing is to block Ukraine.
 Part of that is blocking Ukraine from the European Union."

-Putin's tactics have included creating a "false narrative" over supposed want-away separatists in eastern Ukraine — separatists Putin has "created," Volker argues, and then Ukrainian President Volodymyr Zelenskyy has to try and resolve a problem his Russian counterpart has imposed upon him.
+Putin's tactics have included creating a "false narrative" over supposed separatists in eastern Ukraine — separatists Putin has "created," Volker argues; and then Ukrainian President Volodymyr Zelenskyy has to try and resolve a problem his Russian counterpart has imposed upon him.

 According to Kyiv, the conflict between Ukrainian troops and Russian-backed forces in Donbass has killed at least 14,000 people since 2014.